Azure-Samples/active-directory-dotnet-graphapi-directoryextensions-web/OrgChart/readme.txt

 OrgChart Sample
 https://github.com/WindowsAzureAD/WindowsAzureAD-GraphAPI-Sample-OrgChart
-This app allows reading extension values in a sample tenant out of the box.
-If provides credentials to your Application, this app provides UI to register and write extension attributes as well.
+This app allows reading extension values in a sample tenant (dxtest.onmicrosoft.com) out of the box.
+This app allows registering and writing extension attributes if you provide the following information about your consented Application:
+	AppId: You can retrieve this from the "Client ID" textbox in the Application view in the Azure Portal.
+	AppSecret: You can retrieve this from the "keys" section of the Application view in the Azure Portal.
+	AppObjectId: Retrieve from "objectid" field in GraphExplorer (https://graphexplorer.cloudapp.net/) by navigating to Resource: https://graph.windows.net/<MOERA_Domain>/applications.
+	AppTenant: The MOERA domain or any verified domain for the tenant owning the Application.

 You can focus on the DirectoryExtensions class in Models\DirectoryExtensions.cs as these methods focus on working with extension attributes:
 	RegisterExtension - registers a user extension with given name on Application specified by StringConstants.AppObjectId CreateUser - creates users with extensions, calls set user to set manager